-- introduction of amendments and addenda to the Charter or approval of the new edition of the Charter - composition of the Supervisory Board, electing its members and their early resignation - determination of quantity, par value and type of shares and rights assigned to these shares - decisions on change of charter capital - assignment of members of the Management Board and President and their early resignation - electing of controller and his early resignation - approval of external auditor - decisions on distribution of profits and dividends payments - approval of annual reports and annual financial statements - approval of significant self-dealing transactions - decision on participation in associations and other unions of commercial enterprises - approval of certain internal policies of the Bank, which regulate the Bank's operations - other matters set by Federal Law No 208-FZ On Joint Stock Companies dated 26 December 1995.
+- introduction of amendments and addenda to the Charter or approval of the new edition of the Charter; - composition of the Supervisory Board, electing its members and their early resignation; - determination of quantity, par value and type of shares and rights assigned to these shares; - decisions on change of charter capital of the Bank; - assignment of members of the Management Board and President and their resignation; - electing of controller and his early resignation; - approval of external auditor of the Bank; - decisions on distribution of profits and dividends payments; - approval of annual reports and annual financial statements; - approval of significant self-dealing transactions; - decision on participation in associations and other unions of commercial enterprises; - approval of certain internal policies of the Bank, which regulate the Bank's operations; - other matters set by Federal Law No 208-FZ On Joint Stock Companies dated 26 December 1995.

-The above matters are within the sole responsibility of the General meetings of shareholders and shall not be delegated to the executive body or Supervisory Board or executive bodies of the Bank, except for the issues specified in Federal Law No 208-FZ On Joint Stock Companies dated 26 December 1995.
+The above matters are within the sole responsibility of the General meetings of shareholders and shall not be delegated to the Supervisory Board or executive bodies of the Bank, except for the issues specified in Federal Law No 208-FZ On Joint Stock Companies dated 26 December 1995.

 Supervisory Board.
-As at 31 December 2017, the Supervisory Board of the Bank comprise:
+As at 31 December 2018, the Supervisory Board of the Bank comprise:

-- Hironobu Obata Chairman of the Supervisory Board - Christian Ties Ruben member of the Supervisory Board - Vatanabe Khitoshi member of the Supervisory Board - Hidenori Ozaki member of the Supervisory Board - Ivo Josko Ljubica member of the Supervisory Board
+- Obata Hironobu Chairman of the Supervisory Board. - Ruben Christian Ties member of the Supervisory Board; - Vatanabe Khitoshi member of the Supervisory Board; - Suga Shuji member of the Supervisory Board; - Ljubica Ivo Josko member of the Supervisory Board.